magneticEagle/ITIS4390/README.txt

 Instructions:

 1.)
-Download and IDE, such as VS Code
+Download an IDE, such as VS Code

 2.)
 Install the live server plugin if you do not have it already